 Q: Can I buy an amp, cab or pedal and return it if don't like it?

 A: No. Carl's Custom Amps is not a retail business so we cannot allow players to "try out" custom made items.
-We are happy to answer questions and work with you to make sure you get the right gear for you though.
-We've never had a customer request a return because they didn't like the sound of an amp, pedal or cab.
+We are happy to answer questions and work with you to make sure you get the right gear for you.
+We've never had a customer request a return because they though an amp pedal or cab sounded bad.

 Q: How Often will you update me on my amp's status?

 A: Typically I will only contact the buyer when the amp ships or if there is a delay beyond the usual build time.
 I will however respond to occasional update requests.
 Be aware though that the less time I am answering emails the more time I am either working on or working towards your amp!

 Q: I was hoping to have my amp sooner than the typical build time.
 Can that be done?

 A: No. I build amps in the order of the date when the order was made and when parts arrive.
 There is always a line of amps waiting to be done so to be fair to all my customers I do not move builds up the line.
 I do often have amps in stock and those ship out the next day.